ryandeussing/jimhopper/_child-abuse/sorting-it-out.md

 > “What effects has that experience had on me?”

-Also, the “or” in “unwanted or abusive” does <u>not</u> imply that any unwanted sexual experience was also “abusive.”
+Also, the 'or' in 'unwanted or abusive' does *not* imply that any unwanted sexual experience was also 'abusive.'
 I don’t believe this is true.
-I’m just hoping that “unwanted” works well enough when it comes to describing childhood or teenage sexual experiences that may have contributed to problems you have now.
-(Or at least *isn’t bad enough to drive you away*.)
+I’m just hoping that 'unwanted' works well enough when it comes to describing childhood or teenage sexual experiences that may have contributed to problems you have now.
+(Or at least isn’t bad enough to drive you away.)

 ### Tools for Sorting It Out For Yourself